paul-j-lucas/cdecl/README.md

   `[[noreturn]]`
   attribute specifiers.
-* Better warning and error messages complete with location information and color.
+* Better warning and error messages complete with location information, color, and "Did you mean ...?" suggestions.

 ## Installation